Newton High School (Georgia): History

 Newton High School was established in 1949.
 The original building was located on Newton Drive, where Sharp Learning Center is now located.
 At this time, it was the only high school in Newton County.
 Due to growth in the number of students, Newton County passed a bond referendum and started construction at the present site.
 The Board of Education began construction in the school year 1972-73 and the school opened to students in August of the 1974–75 school year.

 The first graduating class from this site was June 1975.
 For 25 years this school served as this county's only high school.
-Another bond referendum was passed and Eastside High School opened its doors in August 1994.
+Another bond referendum was passed and Eastside High School opened in August 1994.
 Enrollment at this time was 2,300 students.
 Eventually, Newton County passed another bond referendum for a new high school, Alcovy High School, which opened in 2006.
 It operated on a 4x4 block schedule since 2009, but changed back to the original seven-period schedule for the 2011–2012 school year.

 Scenes from American Reunion were filmed at the school in the summer of 2011.

 Newton High School was scheduled to be turned into housing for STEM students from the career academy in 2013, and rebuilt on a new site, due to projected remodeling costs being more expensive than new construction costs.
 This is part of a five-year plan put in place in 2009, which also includes the building of a new Eastside High School while the old, smaller Eastside building will be turned into a theme school.

 Newton High School experienced a school fire due to arson on May 23, 2012.
 There were no fatalities and all the students managed to escape.
 The damages were little to moderate.